Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/advanced-topics/serialization/inetworkserializable.md

 sidebar_label: INetworkSerializable
 ---

-The `INetworkSerializable` interface can be used to define custom serializable types.
+The `INetworkSerializable` interface in `MLAPI.Serialization` can be used to define custom serializable types.

 ```csharp

 struct MyComplexStruct : INetworkSerializable
 {
     public Vector3 Position;